 If you think something doesn't look quite right, don't click on the link.
 Social media companies generally won't use direct messages to communicate with you if there's a problem.

 Set up your profile

 Your profile gives people an introduction to your group.
 Use the checklist below to make sure you’re ready to start posting content:

 - Make sure your profile name is easy to understand.

 - Use the same profile picture with the same image on each profile.

-- Fill in any key information such as your location and a link to your website or events page.
+- Add key information – your location and a link to your website or events page.